Multiple Sclerosis and Pregnancy

 MS is a chronic disease of the central nervous system, which is made up of the brain and spinal cord.
-It’s an unpredictable condition that can be relatively benign to disabling.
-Some people with MS may be mildly affected, while others may lose their ability to write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.
+MS is unpredictable and can range from benign to disabling.
+Some people with MS may be mildly affected.
+Others may lose the ability to write, speak, or walk.

 What causes multiple sclerosis?

-There are many possible causes of MS, including viruses, autoimmune disorders, environmental factors, and genetic factors.
-All of the possible causes share the common feature that the body's immune system is prompted to attack its own nervous tissue.
-In particular, in MS, the immune system commonly attacks the layer of protein called myelin that surrounds the connecting fibers between parts of the central nervous system.
-This layer of protein normally provides insulation for the electrical signals that the nervous system uses to communicate.
-When this insulation is destroyed, communication becomes interrupted and ultimately parts of the nervous system are permanently destroyed.
+Many things may cause MS, including viruses, autoimmune disorders, environmental factors, and genetic factors.
+But, all of the possible causes share the common feature that the body's immune system attacks its own nervous tissue.
+In MS, the immune system attacks the layer of protein called myelin that surrounds the nerve fibers in the central nervous system.
+Myelin insulates the electrical signals the nervous system uses to communicate.
+When this insulation is destroyed, communication is interrupted.
+Parts of the nervous system become permanently damaged.

 What are the symptoms of multiple sclerosis?

 Symptoms of MS are erratic.
 They may be mild or severe, and of long duration or short.
 They may appear in various combinations, depending on the area of the nervous system affected.
-Throughout the course of the illness, a person may have any or all of the following symptoms, to a varying degree:
+Throughout the course of the illness, you may have any or all of these symptoms:

-- Spasticity.
-An involuntary increased tone of muscles leading to stiffness and spasms.
+- Spasticity (involuntary increased tone of muscles leading to stiffness and spasms)

-- Fatigue.
-This may be triggered by physical activity, but may subside with rest, or may be constant, persistent fatigue.
+- Fatigue (may be triggered by physical activity, may ease with rest, or may be constant and persistent)

 - Loss of sensation, tingling or numbness